 It’s crazy fast too.

-South Korea is the only spot in the world I’ve had the chance to experienced 5G internet on a regular basis.
+South Korea is the only spot in the world I’ve had the chance to experience 5G internet on a regular basis.

 For those digital nomads who want the added backup of connectivity on their smartphone, local telcos can be located at most airports selling SIM cards.
 Meaning it’s no hassle to pick up a local number (and local calling rates) as you hop from country to country.